Center for Global Business Annual Forum

-The Center for Global Business Annual Forum is an event occurring every spring that brings together distinguished voices from the academic, policy, diplomatic, and business communities to speak on a different theme each year.
+The Center for Global Business’ Annual Forum is an event occurring every spring that brings together distinguished voices from the academic, policy, diplomatic, and business communities to speak on a different theme each year.
 This year we welcomed three experts to speak on Global Trade and the Coming Climate Disruption.

 - Paul Brenton, Lead Economist for Macroeconomics, Trade and Investment Global Practice, The World Bank